devicons/devicon/README.md

   <i class="devicon-git-plain-wordmark colored"></i>
 ```

-##### See devicon.json file for complete and up to date reference of icon's available versions.
+##### See devicon.json file or [the project page](http://konpa.github.io/devicon/) for complete and up to date reference of icon's available versions.

 ## Contribute